cissieAB/DPU_K8s/README.md

    - Use `run-E2SAR` for Load Balancer testing
 2. Follow the README instructions in the specific directory
 3. Configure and deploy according to the provided scripts
+4. For E2SAR testing:
+   - Build and use Docker containers for sender/receiver components
+   - Follow container-specific instructions in run-E2SAR/container/

 ## Contributing
 For questions or contributions, please contact the project maintainers.